 Healthcare System Challenges: Due to a lack of funding, public urban hospitals are generally ill-equipped and poorly maintained.
-Moreover Panama lacks adequate medical professionals. particularly physicians, pharmacists. nurses. and technicians.
-In 2020.
-Panama had about 16 physicians per 10.000 people. significantly lower than the regional average of 24 and the World Health Organization's recommendation of 23.
+Moreover.
+Panama lacks adequate medical professionals. particularly physicians, nurses. pharmacists, and technicians In 2021 Panama had about 17 physicians per 10.000 people. significantly lower than the regional average of 24 and the World Health Organization's recommendation of 23.
 Short staffed and unable to address rising demand, urban facilities tend to be overcrowded, forcing patients to wait long periods for surgery and specialized care in fields such as cardiology, gynecology, and neurology.

 Outside of urban areas, the only healthcare options tend to be small, severely understaffed clinics offering only basic medical procedures.
-As а result, rural dwellers and residents of the semi-autonomous indiaenous territories (comarcas - see p.
-14-15 of Political and Social Relations) disproportionately lack access to modern healthcare.
+As a result, rural dwellers and residents of the semi-autonomous indigenous territories (comarcas - see Political and modern healthcare.
 Further, some 27% of rural dwellers and over 40% of comarca residents live in extreme poverty.
 Consequently, these areas exhibit notably higher rates of poverty, malnutrition, infant mortality, and disease than urban areas.